-In addition, pursuant to the Registration Rights Agreement, stockholders holding registrable shares who elected to include their shares of common stock in the registration statement filed by us in connection with our initial public offering will not be permitted to sell their shares of our common stock for a period of up to 30 days before and 180 days following November 7, 2013, the effective date of the registration statement relating to our initial public offering.
-Stockholders holding registrable shares who did not elect, despite their right to do so under the Registration Rights Agreement, to include their shares of our common stock for resale on the registration statement relating to our initial public offering will not be able to sell their shares of our common stock for a period of up to 30 days following November 7, 2013, the effective date of the registration statement relating to our initial public offering.
+Stockholders holding registrable shares who elect to include their shares of our common stock for resale on the IPO Registration Statement will not be able to sell their shares of our common stock for a period of up to 30 days before and 180 days following the effective date of the IPO Registration Statement (subject to potential limited extensions).
+Stockholders holding registrable shares who do not elect, despite their right to do so under the Registration Rights Agreement, to include their shares of our common stock for resale on the IPO Registration Statement will not be able to sell their shares of our common stock for a period of up to 60 days following the effective date of the IPO Registration Statement.

-We entered into similar registration rights agreements with MAC Financial Ltd., who acquired shares of our common stock and a warrant exercisable for shares of our common stock in connection with our acquisition of MAC Financial, and with FBR Capital Markets & Co., who acquired shares of our common stock in our private placement and hold a warrant exercisable for shares of our common stock.
-These registration rights agreements provide for up to three demand registrations as well as for piggyback registration rights that permit them to have shares of common stock owned by them included in this offering upon written notice to us within the prescribed time limit.
+We entered into similar registration rights agreements with MAC Financial Ltd., who acquired shares of our common stock and a warrant exercisable for shares of our common stock in connection with our acquisition of MAC Financial and to FBR Capital Markets & Co., who acquired shares of our common stock in our private placement and hold a warrant exercisable for shares of our common stock.
+These registration rights agreements provide for up to three demand registrations as well as for piggy-back registration rights.

-Sale of Shares to Our Chief Executive Officer and Chief Financial Officer; Lock-up Agreements Entered into by our Officers and Directors
+Sale of Shares to Our Chief Executive Officer and Chief Financial Officer

-Prior to the April 2012 private placement, we sold 250,000 shares of Class B non-voting common stock to Messrs.
+In April, 2012, we sold 250,000 shares of Class B non-voting common stock to Messrs.
 Shuster and Sherwood for nominal consideration.
 These shares automatically converted into shares of Class A common stock upon receipt of GSE Approval.
-Pursuant to certain lock-up agreements entered into by Messrs.
-Shuster and Sherwood in conjunction with the private placement, Messrs.
-Shuster and Sherwood are not permitted to sell any of these shares or any of our other equity securities until 180 days following November 7, 2013, the effective date of the registration statement relating to our initial public offering (subject to certain exceptions).
 Messrs.
-McCourt, Dean, Gambs, Ozanne and Scheid entered into similar lock-up agreements in connection with the private placement.
+Shuster and Sherwood will not be able to sell any of these shares or any of our other equity securities until 180 days following the effective date of any IPO Registration Statement (subject to potential limited extensions), if we were to choose to file one in connection with an initial public offering.